Panfilov's 28 Men

 The film is directed by Kim Druzhinin and Andrey Shalopa, produced by Panfilov's Twenty Eight and Gaijin Entertainment.
-Initially the film used crowdfunding; later, it was financially supported by Russian and Kazakhstan governments and Gaijin Entertainment game development company.
-The premiere took place in Volokolamsk in 16 November 2016 and in Russia in 24 November 2016.
+Initially the film used crowdfunding; later, it was financially supported by the governments of Russia and Kazakhstan, as well as video game developers Gaijin Entertainment.
+The premiere took place in Volokolamsk on 16 November 2016 and in Russia on 24 November 2016.

-The plot was written by Andrey Shalopa in 2009, and the production team took their teaser trailer of the film to Boomstarter crowdfunding platform, seeking co-financiers.
-"It will be a film about Soviet heroes.
-We will describe the battle near Dubosekovo, which went down in history as the deed of Panfilov's 28 men".
+The screenplay was written by Andrey Shalopa in 2009, and the production team took their teaser trailer of the film to Boomstarter crowdfunding platform, seeking co-financiers.
 The crowdfunding campaign was successful, and the film raised 3 million rubles out of planned 300 thousands.
 By the time of the premiere the film raised 34.7 million rubles.

 In May 2014 Gaijin Entertainment, Russian game development company known for its game War Thunder joined the funding.

 In December 2014 the film won a grant of 30 million rubles from Russian Ministry of Culture, and later the Ministry of Culture and Sport of Kazakhstan added another $287 thousand.

 Collecting money, producing and renting the film accompanied a vigorous discussion of its historical authenticity in the blogosphere and the media.
 The picture was positively received, having collected in the CIS 384 million rubles and becoming the best film of the year according to the results of the VTsIOM poll.

 Plot

 USSR, late November 1941.
-Based on the account by reporter Vasiliy Koroteev that appeared in the Red Army's newspaper, Krasnaya Zvezda, shortly after the Battle of Moscow, this is the story of Panifilov's Twenty-Eight, a group of twenty-eight soldiers of the Red Army's 316th Rifle Division, under the command of General Ivan Panfilov, that stopped the advance on Moscow of a column of fifty-four German tanks and hundreds of infantry who guarded tanks' flanks of the 11th Panzer Division for several days.
+Based on the account by reporter Vasiliy Koroteev that appeared in the Red Army's newspaper, Krasnaya Zvezda, shortly after the Battle of Moscow, this is the story of Panfilov's Twenty-Eight, a group of twenty-eight soldiers of the Red Army's 316th Rifle Division, under the command of General Ivan Panfilov, that stopped the advance on Moscow of a column of fifty-four German tanks and hundreds of infantry who guarded tanks' flanks of the 11th Panzer Division for several days.
 Though armed only with standard issue Mosin-Nagant infantry rifles and DP and PM-M1910 machine guns, all useless against tanks, and with RPG-40 anti-tank grenades and PTRD-41 anti-tank rifles, they fought tirelessly and defiantly, with uncommon bravery and unwavering dedication, to protect Moscow and their Motherland.